personalityson/VBANN/README.md

     MsgBox A.ShapeEquals(Array(2, 3, 4))

     'Create a different view of A with a new shape (6, 4).
-    'This view shares the same underlying data but has a different layout.
+    'This view shares the same underlying data, but has a different layout.
     Set B = A.View(Array(6, 4))

     'Create alias arrays for direct memory access.